-Substance Abuse Block Grant: Utilizing SABG funding, the Contractor shall provide treatment and long-term recovery and support services for Priority Populations established by SAMHSA and as specified in Section D, Paragraph 2, Eligibility.
-SABG funds are also used to provide Early

-Intervention Services for Human Immunodeficiency Virus (HIV) and Tuberculosis (TB) disease for high-risk individuals who use substances.
-Refer Section D, Paragraph 9, Scope of Services, Tuberculosis Services.
+Substance Use Block Grant: Utilizing SUBG funding, the Contractor shall provide treatment and long-term recovery and support services for Priority Populations established by SAMHSA and as specified in Section D, Paragraph 2, Eligibility.
+SUBG funds are also used to provide Early Intervention Services for Human Immunodeficiency Virus (HIV) and Tuberculosis (TB) disease for individuals who are at high-risk for substance use.
+Refer to Section D, Paragraph 9, Scope of Services, HIV or Communicable Diseases Services and Section D, Paragraph 9, Scope of Services.

-In accordance with 45 CFR 96., the Contractor shall ensure SABG Agreements are in place for the following:
+In accordance with 45 CFR 96., the Contractor shall ensure agreements are in place for the following:

-- 1. Monitor and improve the process for referring the individuals to treatment facilities that can provide the individuals to the treatment modality that is most appropriate for the individuals - a.
+- 1. Monitor and improve the process for referring the individuals to treatment facilities that can provide the individuals to the treatment modality that is most appropriate for the individuals: - a.
 Examples of how this may be accomplished include the development and implementation of a capacity management/waiting list management system (refer to 45 CFR 96.126), the utilization of a toll-free number for programs to report available capacity and waiting list data, and the utilization of standardized assessment procedures that facilitate the referral process, and - b.
-If such a referral process is not in place, the Contractor shall create such a process to comply. - Education on services or activities (or both, as the case may be) shall be made available to employees of the facility who provide the services or activities.
+If such a referral process is not in place, the Contractor shall create such a process to comply. - 2.
+Education on services or activities (or both, as the case may be) shall be made available to employees of the facility who provide the services or activities.
 The Contractor shall ensure that such programs include a provision for continuing education for employees of the facility in its funding agreement. - 3.
-As specified in 45 CFR 96.132(c), the Contractor shall coordinate and monitor treatment activities with the provision of other appropriate services (including health, social, correctional, criminal justice, educational, vocational rehabilitation, and employment services). - 4.
-As specified in 45 CFR 96.132(e), the Contractor shall have a system to protect and monitor inappropriate disclosure of patient records maintained by the Contractor in connection with an activity funded under the program involved, or by any entity which is receiving amounts from the grant, and such system shall comply with all applicable State and Federal laws and regulations, including 42 CFR part 2.
+As specified in 45 CFR 96.132(c), the Contractor shall coordinate and monitor treatment activities with the provision of other appropriate services (including health, social, correctional, justice system, educational, vocational rehabilitation, and employment services). - 4.
+As specified in 45 CFR 96.132(e), the Contractor shall have a system to protect and monitor inappropriate disclosure of patient records maintained by the Contractor in connection with an activity funded under the program involved, or by any entity which is receiving amounts from the grant, and such system shall comply with all applicable Federal and State laws and regulations, including 42 CFR part 2.
 This system shall include provisions for, and documentation of, ongoing employee education on confidentiality requirements and the fact that disciplinary action may occur for inappropriate disclosures.

-In accordance with 45 CFR 96.126 Capacity of treatment for intravenous substance abusers, the Contractor shall ensure Capacity Management by the following:
+In accordance with 45 CFR 96.126 Capacity of treatment for intravenous substance users, the Contractor shall ensure Capacity Management by the following: